RTEMS/rtems-docs/c-user/clock/directives.rst

 .. rubric:: PARAMETERS:

 ``time_snapshot``
-    This parameter is the pointer to a :c:type:`bintime` object.
+    This parameter is the pointer to a ``struct bintime`` object.
 The time elapsed since the :term:`Unix epoch` measured using the :term:`CLOCK_REALTIME` at some time point during the directive call will be stored in this object.
 Calling the directive with a pointer equal to `NULL